 When Your Child Graduates to a Competitive Swim Program

-Your little ray of sunshine has been taking swimming lessons at Goldfish Swim School and is now ready to move on to competitive swimming after achieving our standard extraordinary results (perhaps on the Goldfish Swim Team, or elsewhere once your child is advanced or older than 12 years old).
+Your little ray of sunshine has been taking swim lessons at Goldfish Swim School and is now ready to move on to competitive swimming after achieving our standard extraordinary results (perhaps on the Goldfish Swim Team, or elsewhere once your child is advanced or older than 12 years old).
 Now what?

 Be prepared to practice, practice, practice!
 In order to reach full potential, repetition is best.
 That means being committed to a practice schedule – but still maintaining the love of swimming and fun in the water!
 In addition, kids can add home routines to strengthen muscles to aid in swimming.